fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 The point here is that we can get arguments while mocking with mockito, and we are able to extend it in a way that helps us in common patterns.

-This `doSuspendableAnswer` wasn't available for a while, but we could still create it, if needed.
+This `doSuspendableAnswer` wasn't available for a while, but we could still create it on our own before, if it was needed.

 #### Back to the actual test